garciart/network-automation/README.md

 - [Setting up the environment](#setting-up-the-environment "Setting up the environment")
 - [Running the Labs](#running-the-labs "Running the Labs")

-Many thanks to David Bombal, Paul Browning, and many other incredible coders and network gurus (you know who you are :thumbsup: ).
+BTW, the focus of this tutorial is to use GNS3 to test our scripts, so we won't get into installing operating systems or creating virtual machines; there's already tons of web sites dedicated to setting up OS's and VM's.
+In addition, many thanks to David Bombal, Paul Browning, and many other incredible coders and network gurus (you know who you are :thumbsup: ).

 -----